Does Nystatin Work for Yeast Infection?

-Nystatin is an natibiotic with antifungal properties.
+Nystatin is an antibiotic with antifungal properties.
 It’s used to treat different kinds of fungal infections: vaginal, oral, skin yeast infections etc.

-In this article I’ll look at what scientists have found out about the efficacy of Nystatin in yeast infection treatment and I’ll tell you what you can use instead of Nystatin.
+In this article, I’ll look at what scientists have found out about the efficacy of Nystatin in yeast infection treatment and I’ll tell you what you can use instead of Nystatin.

 It seems that Nystatin, although it is antifungal, is not as effective as other antifungal medications.

 Before you use Nystatin, it’s best to try miconazole containing creams.
 If you want to treat a vaginal yeast infection, try Monistat 7.
 Monistat 7 comes with 7 applicators with a vaginal cream.

-Another excellent option are boric acid suppositories.
+Another excellent option is boric acid suppositories.
 Boric acid has been shown to be very effective against Candida strains that are difficult or impossible to treat with conventional antifungal drugs.

 I always recommend BoriCap as their suppositories contain very finely ground boric acid powder to reduce the risk of irritation.
-On top of that they offer same day shipment if you place your order before 2 pm, so that you can start your treatment as soon as possible.
+On top of that, they offer same day shipment if you place your order before 2 pm so that you can start your treatment as soon as possible.

 If you decide to follow a Nystatin treatment for yeast infection, you should know that it’s considered relatively safe, but sometimes it can cause the following side effects:

 Nystatin is generally not recommended for pregnant women because its effects have not been studies on animal or human fetuses.

-It’s not known whether Nystatin is excreted to breast milk as no studies have been done on animals or humans.
+It’s not known whether Nystatin is excreted in breast milk as no studies have been done on animals or humans.
 Make sure you consult your doctor before you start taking Nystatin if you’re breastfeeding.

 If you’ve got a vaginal yeast infection, make sure you try Monistat 7 or boric acid suppositories before you try Nystatin.
 If you’re trying to treat a skin yeast infection, a miconazole nitrate cream may be more effective than nystatin cream.